 By purchasing your wheelchair or mobility device through a trusted assistive technology center you can avoid the mistakes outlined above and be assured to find the best device that will meet your needs and improve your quality of life.

-Wheelchair Seating and Mobility Program
+Help is available at Good Shepherd's Wheelchair Seating and Mobility Program!

 Harry C. Trexler Center for Assistive Technology